Is your child hyperactive? Almost every other parent would respond in affirmative.

 And trust us, kids will love to be in natural surroundings.

 Trekking, hiking, rock-climbing, rowing, etc. are great options for your bundle of high-energy.

-Games like scrabble, chess, matching pairs, etc. are a great exercise for brain.
+Games like scrabble, chess, matching pairs, etc. are great exercises for the brain.

-These type of games are ideal for kids with short-attention span and high energy to build their confidence and interest.
+These types of games are ideal for kids with short-attention-span and high energy as it helps them build their confidence and interest.

 Share your ideas to handle hyperactive kids in the comments section below.
-What do you think are other ways to engage and handle hyperactive kids?
+What do you think are other ways to reduce hyperactivity in kids?